 Every time a user connects to an insecure open network, they open access gates for potential attackers to infiltrate the system.
 In such cases, the use of firewalls at the connection point end may be necessary as they safeguard communication facilities and private networks.
 The following guidelines should come in handy while deploying a firewall to various segments of the network;

-- For dedicated server access, the identity of the server is hidden by employing a proxy firewall between the remote user and the dedicated server.
+- For dedicated server access, the server’s identity is hidden by employing a proxy firewall between the remote user and the dedicated server.

-- In case of traffic filtering based on destination and source port/IP address, then a packet-filtering firewall should be placed as it also increases the speed of transmission as well.
+- In case of traffic filtering based on destination and source port/IP address, then a packet-filtering firewall should be placed as it also increases the speed of transmission.

-- However, when transmission speed is not of importance, then the configuration of state table inspection may be appropriate as it validates the connection dynamically and as well forwards the packet.
+- However, when transmission speed is not important, then the configuration of state table inspection may be appropriate as it validates the connection dynamically and forwards the packet.

-- Where there is a need to provide extra security measures for an organization’s internal network, NAT should be used as a complement to the firewall.
+- Where there is a need to provide extra security measures for an organization’s internal network, NAT should complement the firewall.